-Being a heritage site, the present academic building of the College had only limited possibilities beyond its capacity of 1500 students (after expansion work in 1960).
+Being a heritage site, the present building of the College had only limited possibilities beyond its capacity of 1500 students (after expansion work in 1960).
 The present strength requires large-scale upgrading of the campus, and for this purpose an Infrastructure Development Vision Plan (Vision 2020) has been formulated.
 Vision 2020 projects a student strength of over 4,500 after 2016.

 - Upgrading the auditorium.
 Though impressively large and with a history of its own, the auditorium is almost 50 years old and in need of refurbishment.
-The increasing population of students necessitates expansion of seating capacity and addition of modern technology.
+The increasing population of students necessitates the expansion of seating capacity and the addition of modern technology.
 The estimated cost for these plans is approximately Rs.
 5 crores.

 - Adding a conference centre and guest house.
 The planned structures would offer state-of-the-art seminar and conference facilities.
 The guest house would have 8 residential rooms to host visitors.
 These would greatly benefit student placement events, student executive training, and would also enable the College to offer accommodation to visiting faculty.
 The estimated cost for these structures is approximately Rs.
 15 crores.

 - Research centre.
 Furthering its dedication to academic excellence, Hindu College’s Vision 2020 also proposes building a research centre offering independent rooms, internet connectivity, and modern laboratories.
 The estimated cost for this is approximately Rs.
 2 crores.